tarikmaljanovic/OSShell/README.txt

 calls like pthread_mutex_init() and pthread_cond_wait().

 An outline of what we did for the assignment:
-??For this assignment, we implemented a simple shell program which can perform a few simple commands, and interact with files.
-During our assignment we conducted reasearch about how to implement a shell, about the commands we were assigned to implement, and went through many versions of our project, until we perfected it.
-We also implemented the fork(), wait(), exec(), clone() and execle(), which also helped us to understand these commands better and the way proccesses are created.
-And additionally, we implemented and reasearched the forkbomb, which we (of course) didn't execute but do understand how it works.
+For this assignment we implemented a simple shell program using tokens (so the user can enter the command, additional flags, paths etc. in a single line), and it also supports piping, so when you run a command (wc for exmaple), a child process is created and it will be transformed into the called program (execvp) and its output will be written in the standard output of the parent process.
+The parent process will wait for the child process, output the result, and the user is prompted again.
+Beside the shell implementation, we worked with system calls (fork(), wait(), exec(), execle(), clone()) and created some simple C programs which feature these system calls.
+And additionally, we researched "forkbomb", what it means, why it exists, and why its used.
+The code is very simple but dangerous.

 Instructions for compiling:
-??The executables for the shell and the commands (wc, grep, df, cmatrix) are included within the .zip file, so the user doesn't need to compile anything for the shell to be working.
-The user just needs to be in the same directory in terminal as the executables, and (of course), the executables must be all at the same location.
-In the terminal, just type in './shell' and the shell program is runned and ready for use.
-If the user wishes to execute the additional taks 3 programs, they need to compile the C files, and then run them (gcc -o <NAME> <FILE NAME>.c -Wall).
+Once the user unzips the project folder, they only need to enter in their terminal the command './shell' to run the shell program (no additional compiling needed, unless they whish to make some changes to the shell within the Shell.c file).
+If the user wishes to run the task 3 programs, they will nee to compile them
+(gcc -o <SOME NAME> <FILE NAME>.c -Wall) and then run it as usual (./<ENTERED NAME>).

 Any sources/tutorials you have used to complete the assignment:
 The sources we used for this assigned are: man pages, google (googling commands not featured in Mac OS man pages and implementations of the assigned commands),